Where are they now? Barcelona’s XI of La Masia graduates from 2012

 The Spain international failed to establish himself as a first-team regular, however, and moved back to London with Chelsea in 2014.

-After winning two Premier League titles during a four-and-a-half-year spell with the Blues, the 33-year-old is now playing for Monaco in Ligue 1.
+After winning two Premier League titles during a four-and-a-half-year spell with the Blues, the 35-year-old is now a free agent after leaving Monaco earlier this summer.

 Despite scoring 99 goals in 321 appearances for Barcelona, Pedro was deemed surplus to requirements in 2015 and reunited with Fabregas at Chelsea.